 Should lawyers request an advanced payment when it comes to conveyancing in Adwick le Street?

-If you are buying a property in Adwick le Street your lawyer will request that you place them with funds to cover the the cost of the conveyancing searches.
+If you are buying a property in Adwick le Street your lawyer will request that you place them with monies to cover the search fees.
 This will be the total of the cost of the conveyancing searches.
-When the down payment is payable against the sale price then this will be needed immediately before contracts are exchanged.
-Any further balance that is due should be sent to your lawyer a couple of days ahead of the day of completion.
+When the deposit is payable against the purchase price then this should be asked for immediately prior to exchange of contracts.
+The closing balance that is due will be payable a few days prior to the completion date.